 Predefined functionalities of INCTEC Smart Monitoring are already based on this machine data.
 Small apps are equipped with state-of-the-art AI technology.
 These can be standardized at the customer’s site, meaning no new development is required.
 Thus, a cost-efficient entry into anomaly detection is created.
 The apps analyze the acquired data, a typical condition is defined, and anomalies are detected.

 The use of AI promises universal added values for companies:

 - Increased resilience in supplies, assets, and processes

 - Increased productivity

 - Reduced costs for maintenance and quality assurance

 - Extending the useful life of assets and infrastructure

-The combination of FORCAM FORCE EDGE and INCTEC Smart Monitoring provides a smooth entry into Data-Driven Manufacturing.
+The combination of FORCE EDGE CONNECT and INCTEC Smart Monitoring provides a smooth entry into Data-Driven Manufacturing.
 Challenges can be overcome, and the added value of AI can be realized cost-effectively.
 Get started with anomaly detection and prediction based on machine and process data.
 Detect even the faults that are not intuitive or obvious and make efficient and safe predictions thanks to artificial intelligence and machine learning.
 In doing so, you reduce critical situations in production and can even predict them.
 Your employees receive a solid basis for optimal operational decisions through innovative data analyses.